 When it comes to student loan refinancing, no lender is bigger than Social Finance, also known as SoFi.
 Since launching, SoFi has refinanced over $3-billion in student loans.
 Even more, there is nothing to suggest they are slowing down any time soon!

 Yet a lot of borrowers may not know that SoFi doesn’t only offer student loan refinancing.
-In the last few years, Social Finance has expanded into other arenas, such as mortgages and personal loans.
+In the last few years, Social Finance has expanded into other arenas, such as mortgages and small personal loans.
 They also offer exclusive perks that other lenders can’t.

 So, what’s the verdict on Social Finance?
 Here at Bonsai, we’ve taken a look at the company, and we’re excited to report back to you what we’ve found.